sippinfreedom/javascript-calculator/README.md

 # javascript-calculator

-I've created a basic calculator created in HTML/CSS w/ javascript.
-The source code is somewhat posted above but the live calculator page is listed below.
+A basic calculator created in HTML/CSS w/ javascript.
+The source code is somewhat posted above but the live calculator page is linked below.

 https://calc.sippinfreedom.xyz/